The Snows of Kilimanjaro (March 19, 1952)

 They were all there, along with three thousand devoted fans, many of whom carried large black and white portraits created by artist Robert Graham, to pay their last respects at the funeral of Gregory Peck.

 After Gregory Peck finished performing in this 1952 movie, he prepared to go to Italy to film his next movie where he would co-star with an unknown actress making her first major motion picture appearance, Audrey Hepburn, in the classic “Roman Holiday.”
-Before leaving for Italy he was interviewed by a young Italian reporter named Veronique Passani.
+Before leaving for Italy he was interviewed by a young French reporter named Veronique Passani working for the France Soir newspaper in Rome.
 He was depressed about his failing marriage and impending divorce, and the interview probably wasn't noteworthy.
+But he did remember the beautiful French girl interviewing him, and while he was in Rome filming his next movie he called the newspaper office and asked her out to lunch.

-Later, while in Italy filming, he had lunch with the reporter and before the lunch was finished they were deeply in love with each other.
-The depression that Gregory Peck had over the loss of his first wife to divorce was ended when he married the Italian lady reporter.
-They remained deeply in love until his death, and yes, his Italian wife and the greatest love of his life was also sitting in a pew in that very special section of the cathedral reserved for those who knew the secret word.
+Gregory Peck grinned and said, ”Well, you made the right choice, kiddo.”
+They remained deeply in love until his death, and yes, his French wife and the greatest love of his life was also sitting in a pew in that very special section of the cathedral reserved for those who knew the secret word.

 After Gregory Peck’s first successful movies, he decided that he had enough money to allow him to only act in movies that he really wanted to act in.
 This story, that was originally written by Ernest Hemingway, is one of those movies.
 Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.

 Susan Hayward and Gregory Peck

 Ava Norring and Leo G. Carroll